teezyyoxo/kubem8/README.md

-# Kubernetes Administration for Newbies 🛳️
+# kubem8 - Kubernetes Administration for Newbies 🛳️
-Your friendly kube-mate for managing pods, logs, scaling, and more — without the yak shaving. ;)
+*Your friendly kube-mate for managing pods, logs, scaling, and more — without the yak shaving*. ;)

 These are simple Bash helpers for working with `kubectl` without needing to manually copy full pod names every time.